apache/druid/docs/ingestion/compaction.md

 In cases where you require more control over compaction, you can manually submit compaction tasks.
 For example:
 - Automatic compaction is too slow.
 - You want to force compaction for a specific time range.
-- Compacting recent data before older data suboptimal is suboptimal in your environment.
+- You want to compact data out of chronological order.

-See [Setting up a manual compaction task](#setting-up-manual-compaction) more about manual compaction tasks.
+See [Setting up a manual compaction task](#setting-up-manual-compaction) for more about manual compaction tasks.

 ## Data handling with compaction